-In addition, the Group is also exposed to credit risk in respect of financial guarantee contracts in connection with the guarantee contracts it has issued to banks for credit facilities granted to its subsidiaries.
+In addition, the Group is exposed to credit risk in respect of financial guarantee contracts in connection with the guarantee contracts it has issued to banks for credit facilities granted to its subsidiaries.
 To mitigate the risk, management continually monitors the risk and has established processes including performing credit evaluations of the subsidiaries.
-The maximum exposure to credit risk in respect of these financial guarantees at the reporting date is disclosed in note 24.